 Notification setup for web monitoring

 A monitor fires; the notification has to land somewhere a human will actually see it.
 Email is the universal default — and the easiest channel to start ignoring.
-SMS gets through but burns out fast if overused.
 Slack works for teams.
 Webhooks unlock integrations.
 This guide covers when to use which, and how to set them up without flooding yourself.

 Match the channel to the urgency

-High-urgency, action-required-now alerts (site down, limited-stock deal): SMS or PagerDuty.
-Daily-awareness alerts (competitor publishes a blog post, daily price update): email or Slack.
-Background tracking with no immediate action needed: dashboard-only or weekly digest.
-The mistake is using SMS for everything — by week two, the SMS feed is unreadable.
+High-urgency, act-now alerts (a limited-stock restock, a regulatory page update): a Slack channel with notifications on, or a webhook into a tool that pages you.
+Daily-awareness alerts (competitor publishes a blog post, daily price update): email or a quieter Slack channel.
+Background tracking with no immediate action needed: an email folder you review weekly.
+The mistake is treating every monitor as urgent — by week two, the feed is unreadable.

 Email notification setup